Athiran: Plot

 The next day, Dr. Nair leads Nithya out of her room, settling her in with the other patients, to live among them.
 When Dr Benjamin questions this act, Dr. Nair mocks him and says autism (Nithya's diagnosis) is not a mental illness requiring confinement.

-Dr Nair reads the diary he found from Dr. Benjamin's desk and it reveals Nithya's history to the viewer.
-We see her father is not Benjamin, but Jaya Narayana Varma, a royal from Nadakkal Kovilakam.
-We see that Varma loved his daughter and refused to believe she was mentally disabled, treating her just like a normal child.
+Dr Nair reads the diary he found from Dr. Benjamin's desk and it reveals Nithya's history.
+It reveals that her father is not Benjamin, but Jaya Narayana Varma, a royal from Nadakkal Kovilakam.
+The diary entries show that Varma loved his daughter and refused to believe she was mentally disabled, treating her just like a normal child.
 When he discovers her perfect reflexes, he teaches her kalari, a martial art form native to Kerala.
 Nithya was brought to Benjamin by Lakshmi after the murders in their family.
-She asks him to treat Nithya and look her after as his own daughter.
+She asks him to treat Nithya and look after her as his own daughter.
 While Nair was reading the diary, standing in front of a dock, he slips into the water and the hospital guard ends up saving him.
 Dr. Nair believes he was pushed by someone.
 Nair tries to escape from the place at night with some medical documents, but is chased by the guard dogs and watchman suspecting him to be an intruder.
 These acts of assault lead him to believe that Benjamin is trying to kill him.
 This suspicion is strengthened by a dialogue they share afterwards where Benjamin states that "sheep don't hunt, they are to be hunted."

 After this appalling turn of events, Dr. Nair grows close to Nithya and takes her out on the hospital grounds and an obvious romance is bubbling between them.
-This disturbs Jeevan, another young patient who also likes Nithya.
+This disturbs Jeevan, an ADHD patient who also likes Nithya.
 A conversation between the nurse and Dr. Benjamin (who appear to be lovers) reveals that he had erased Nithya's memories completely.
 Dr. Nair finds this out and tries to spark her memories by talking about her father and asking her what happened to him.
 Nithya starts to remember her father, her aunt Lakshmi, and her cousin Vinayan (son of Lakshmi).
 Dr. Nair later goes to Dr. Benjamin and tells him that he is going to take Nithya away and save her from his evil methods.
 Dr. Benjamin mocks him and warns him to not make promises that he can't keep.